-Toucans a relative newcomers to the Monteverde area and people who have been here a long time didn’t used to see them.
-The toucans preferred lower altitudes.
-But as the temperatures have increased they moved further up the mountain.
-Now they are quite common in Bajo del Tigre.
+Toucans are relative newcomers to the Monteverde area and people who have been here a long time didn’t always see them, as the toucans preferred lower altitudes.
+As the temperatures have increased they moved further up the mountain and now they are quite common in Bajo del Tigre.
 The trouble is that toucans like to eat eggs and some of the birds up here that are already threatened, like the three-wattled bellbird and the quetzal make their nests in tree hollows.
 They haven’t learnt how to protect their eggs from toucans because they never used to have them around their nests.
 Toucans love quetzal and bellbird eggs.